hai-yr/open-source-public-goods-grants-rating-framework/questions.md

     Companies/orgs (50 = 0, ...
 1 or less = 12)

 2. Scale (0-10):
-If this project was maximally successful how big would the relative impact be?
-For climate solutions, use this formula for gigatons drawdown
+If this project was maximally successful how big would the relative impact be in terms of UN SDG's? https://sdgs.un.org/goals

+    E.g. for goal 13 (climate solutions), can use this formula for gigatons drawdown

     (0.001 Gt = 0, 0.01 = 2, 0.1 = 4, 1 = 6, 8 = 10,  10 = 100 Gt)